Pure Land: Mandala

-Mandalas, especially sand mandalas, are 'Pure Lands' and may be understood as Nirmāṇakāya, as are all murti, thangka and sacred tools that have consecrated, dedicated and the 'deity' (yidam) invoked and requested to reside.
+Mandalas, especially sand mandalas, are 'Pure Lands' and may be understood as Nirmāṇakāya, as are all murti, thangka and sacred tools that have been consecrated, dedicated and the 'deity' (yidam) invoked and requested to reside.
 Some namkha are Pure Lands.
 According to Nirmāṇakāya (as tulku) theory, nirmanakaya spontaneously arise due to the intention, aspiration, faith and devotion of the sangha.

 In other Chinese religions

 Chinese Taoism adopted the idea of heaven realms similar to pure lands from Chinese Buddhism.
-One popular afterlife in Chinese Taoism is the pure land of eternal bliss (Chánglè Jìngtǔ, 長樂淨土).
+One popular afterlife in Chinese Taoism is the pure land of eternal Sukha (Chánglè Jìngtǔ, 長樂淨土).
 It has a similar function to pure lands in Buddhism.
 This pure land is the realm of Tàiyǐ Zhēnrén also known by the longer title Heavenly Venerable Taiyi Savior from Suffering, the Great Emperor of Azure Radiance (青華大帝太乙救苦天尊).
 Taiyi, like Amitabha, is also said to provide salvation for all sentient beings in the 10 directions, with a different incarnation for each direction.

 Chinese Manichean texts also contain depictions of pure lands.

 There are various Pure Land worlds described in various texts of various Chinese folk religions and Chinese new religions.